bellodox/trucker-wiki-content/Deploy-your-Application.md

 * Type in a domain name for your application
 * Click 'Deploy'

 After your application is done being deployed, you will be able to configure it.
 From the dashboard, you can perform  actions such as scaling your application, adding services to it (e.g, MySQL), or edit the application domains.
+-->

 ## Using the trucker command line client
 As a prerequisite, you need to be logged in Trucker using the command line client.
 If not, see the [[Getting Started Guide|Getting-Started]].

 ### Does Trucker support my application?

 On its own, Trucker is framework- and Runtime-agnostic.
-It deploys applications using [[buildpacks]], which are packaged scripts that instruct the platform on how to stage applications using a specific Runtime/Framework.
+It deploys applications using buildpacks, which are packaged scripts that instruct the platform on how to stage applications using a specific Runtime/Framework.

 The buildpack model has been developed by Heroku, and it was made open-source, where it found the support of the CloudFoundry community.
 There are, therefore, many buildpacks that support a considerable amount of popular frameworks, and can be used out of the box with Trucker.